 Behavior

-The behavior of the hint depends on the indexspec specification:
+The behavior of the hint depends on the specification of indexspec:

 - Single index: A hint can specify only one index.
-The optimizer considers only this index for scanning and ignores other indexes or full-table scans.
+The optimizer considers only the specified index for scanning and ignores other indexes and full table scans.

-INDEXhints for the same table.
-For example, by using/*+ INDEX(t idx1) INDEX(t idx2) */, the optimizer evaluates these specified indexes and chooses the one with the lowest cost for scanning.
-In this case, indexes not listed and full-table scans are not considered.
+INDEXhints can be specified for the same table.
+For example, by using/*+ INDEX(t idx1) INDEX(t idx2) */, the optimizer evaluates the specified indexes and selects the one with the lowest cost for scanning.
+In this case, other indexes and full table scans are not considered.

-A single INDEX hint can only point to one index.
-To provide hints for multiple indexes on the same table, you need to write separate INDEX hints for each index.
+A single INDEX hint can specify only one index.
+To provide hints for multiple indexes on the same table, you must write a separate INDEX hint for each index.

--- Use the INDEX hint to specify that the query optimizer use the 'emp_department_ix' index to access the employees table.
+-- Use the INDEX hint to specify that the query optimizer uses the 'emp_department_ix' index to access the employees table.

 SELECT /*+ INDEX (employees emp_department_ix) */ employee_id, department_id